-Enchanting Long Yuan Mark, Roasted Raw Pu-erh Tea Cake 357g
+Enchanting Huo Shao Tea Long Yuan Mark, Raw Pu-erh Tea Cake 357g

 A fire-roasted gem from a highly respected puerh producer, this tea hails from the Bulang Mountains in Meng Hai, Yunnan.
 The first production of this style came in 2008, and though widely acclaimed, it did not see a second production until 2018!
 We consider ourselves fortunate to be able to source some of this amazing tea, as it is not easy to procure.

 Wrapped in a local, leafy plant and lightly roasted, there’s a subtle toastiness you will not find in other puerhs, and with its prominent zhang (樟)—a woodsy, cooling sensation reminiscent of a pine-, camphor-, or cedar-like quality—every sip is like standing in a forest amongst towering evergreen trees.

 In tasting Long Yuan Mark, a distinct aroma arises as the leaves are dampened with a splash of hot water: mint chocolate chip!
 Rather than sweet like the ice cream, this tastes more like a fresh mint leaf paired with dark, bitter chocolate.
 On subsequent steeps, the zhang remains as the flavor transitions to an herbaceous, oregano note with hints of apple peel, cedar, and sage.
 This tea pairs perfectly with a hearty meal, and since puerh aids in digestion, it is an ideal choice for dinner.